 Northern Trust serves as custodian of the System's investments.
 The System's asset classes include U.S. Equity, International Equity, Emerging Market Equity, U.S. Fixed Income, and Real Estate.
 Any class may be held in direct form, pooled form, or both.
-The System has fifteen external investment managers, managing eighteen individual portfolios, Investments at June 30, 2017 and 2016, consist of those on the following page:
+The System has fifteen external investment managers, managing eighteen individual portfolios.
+Investments at June 30, 2018 and 2017, consist of the following:

-Investments at Fair Value 2017 and 2016
+Investments at Fair Value 2018 and 2017